 Thank you for your interest in A Place to Talk!
 Our peer listeners offer a unique and invaluable service to the Hopkins community: actively listening to students without giving advice.
 If you believe that you have the empathy and commitment required to be a part of APTT, we encourage you to apply.
-Our Spring 2021 Application is currently closed.
-Please consider applying next semester in the fall!
+Our Fall 2021 Application cycle is now closed.
+Please consider applying in the spring!

 Myth: Going to A Place to Talk is like going to